Different Slants

 Aside from Joy’s full-time day job working in the city, she also worked at my original Hyde Park store, Bob’s Newsstand, every weekend.
 She was either selling newspapers, stuffing the Sunday newspaper’s weekend components inside each paper or keeping an eye on all the numerous part-time employees and/or the endless stream of customers.

 This was back in the days when Chicago still had four separate daily newspapers and was the last remaining American city to be so blessed.
-Now there are only two Chicago newspapers left, both post-bankruptcy, and in their present (2010) shrunken and sensationalized formats, they would have seemed other worldly to either of us.
-The then fiercely competitive conservative Chicago Daily Tribune and the more liberal Democratic Chicago Sun-Times, were rich and mighty Midwestern icons of journalism, seemingly able to last forever, just thirty-two years ago.
-What happened?
+Now there are only two Chicago newspapers left, both post-bankruptcy, and in their present (2010) shrunken and sensationalized formats, they would have seemed other worldly to either of us in 1977.

 But crowding twenty-eight years of age, Joy seemed to want a further level of commitment from me.
 With unmarried women, the status quo is an unacceptable status.
 I was conscious of how she felt and I resolved to make her happy.
 She wanted to put a collar on me, and a leash, too, I guessed, so that night I decided to ask her if I could be her pet for life.
-I already had my shots, too, and she was well aware that I hadn’t been neutered, either.
+I already had my shots, and she was well aware that I hadn’t been neutered, either.

 Back then, though a quite distinct Downtown Chicago architectural landmark, the Kinzie Steakhouse, with its Gay-Nineties theme was pretty well past its prime as a restaurant and a little worn around its edges.
 Maybe more than just a little.

 The hour was gradually approaching Midnight in that formerly glamorous steakhouse.
-But it was still a fine night out for the two lovers who sold thousands of newspapers, together, to mobs of people pulling up to the curb of our newsstand demanding fast service.
+But it was still a fine night out for the two lovers who sold thousands of newspapers, together, to mobs of people impatiently pulling up to the curb of our newsstand demanding fast service.
 And having someone waiting on us, for a change, was a lovely experience.

-So, holding both of her soft hands, I told Joy that I loved her (again) and since we were already living together, I gently asked her,
+So, holding both of her soft Norwegian hands, I told Joy that I loved her (again) and since we were already living together, I gently asked her,

 “Joy, will you marry me?”